TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

   ## Steps to install SQL Workbench:
   1. For windows:
         1. The MySQL  installer download is available [here](https://dev.mysql.com/downloads/windows/installer/).
-        2. After downloading the installer we can select the setup type, depending upon the requirement.
+        2. After downloading the installer the setup type can be selected, depending upon the requirement.
         3. Provide username and password and you are good to go.
   2. For Linux:
         1. The DEB package can be installed from [here](https://dev.mysql.com/downloads/workbench/).